UWPCE-PythonCert/PythonCertDevel/_sources/exercises/dict_lab.rst.txt

 Dictionaries 1
 --------------

-* Create a dictionary containing "name", "city", and "cake" for "Chris" from "Seattle" who likes "Chocolate".
+* Create a dictionary containing "name", "city", and "cake" for "Chris" from "Seattle" who likes "Chocolate". (so the keys should be: "name", etc, and values: "Chris", etc.)

 * Display the dictionary.